Approximate FKG inequalities for phase-bound spin systems, with applications to central limit theorems for exponential random graphs: Introduction

 then for any $f, g : \Omega \to \R$ which are increasing coordinate-wise, we have $\Cov_\mu[f,g] \geq 0$.
 Here $x \wedge y$ and $x \vee y$ denote the coordinate-wise minimum and maximum respectively, for $x, y \in \Omega$.
 Initially studied by Harris \cite{harris1960lower} as well as Fortuin, Kasteleyn, and Ginibre \cite{fortuin1971correlation}, the FKG inequality allows for the construction of infinite-volume Gibbs measures for the lattice Ising model \cite{dobrushin1968gibbsian}, is a key input for the Russo--Seymour--Welsh theory which gives bounds on critical probabilities in percolation \cite{russo1978note,seymour1978percolation}, can be used to derive central limit theorems in various contexts \cite{newman1980normal,bulinski1998asymptotical}, and has many other applications.

 Many examples of spin systems on $\Omega$ satisfy the FKG condition \eqref{eq:lattice} in their so-called \emph{ferromagnetic} phases, where local interactions promote alignment of spins.
 Such models are relatively simple at high temperatures (weak interaction) and are governed primarily by entropy, leading to approximate independence of spins.
 However, at low temperatures they exhibit more complex behavior which is a subject of modern interest in statistical mechanics, and a common theme has emerged whereby low-temperature spin systems may often be separated as mixtures of \emph{phases}, each of which has different properties, which behave roughly like high-temperature systems when considered separately from each other.
 In addition, since the phases are often \emph{metastable} under the dynamics, meaning phase transitions take a very long time, it makes physical sense to consider each phase as a model in its own right.
-These ideas have been made precise in a variety of situations including mean-field and lattice Ising models \cite{samanta2024mixing,gheissari2022low}, quantum error-correcting codes \cite{bergamaschi2025rapid,bergamaschi2025structural}, some disordered models such as spin glasses \cite{gamarnik2021overlap,sellke2024threshold,huang2025weak}, and exponential random graph models (ERGMs) \cite{bresler2024metastable,winstein2025concentration,winstein2025quantitative} which will be studied in this article and discussed in Section \ref{sec:intro_setup_ergm} below.
+These ideas have been made precise in a variety of situations including mean-field and lattice Ising models \cite{samanta2024mixing,gheissari2022low}, quantum error-correcting codes \cite{bergamaschi2025rapid,bergamaschi2025structural}, some disordered models such as spin glasses \cite{gamarnik2021overlap,sellke2024threshold,huang2025weak}, and ferromagnetic exponential random graph models (ERGMs) \cite{bresler2024metastable,winstein2025concentration,winstein2025quantitative} which are the focus of this article and will be discussed in Section \ref{sec:intro_setup_ergm} below.
 These works use the study of separate phases to give improved sampling algorithms via sampling in stages, explain why other sampling algorithms fail, or give other deep insights into the structure of these models.

 Considering the phases of low-temperature spin systems separately poses an interesting mathematical challenge, especially because many of the tools used at high temperatures break down.
-As an example, let us consider the Curie--Weiss model, where $\Omega = \{ -1, +1 \}^N$ and spins interact via a quadratic potential, i.e.\
+As a first example to demonstrate the problem, let us consider the Curie--Weiss model, where $\Omega = \{ -1, +1 \}^N$ and spins interact via a quadratic potential, i.e.\